 If you must use bottle rockets, sparklers, and firecrackers – the top three perpetrators in fireworks hand injury – please exercise extreme caution, and follow the safety recommendations below.
 Your hands will thank you!

 DO’s and DON’Ts to Avoid Fireworks Injuries

-Have questions about your hand, wrist or elbow?
+Have questions about your hands, wrists or elbows?

-I wish everyone a happy, safe New Year celebration!
+I wish everyone a happy, safe holiday celebration!
 If a hand, wrist or elbow condition is effecting your quality of life, contact my office today to learn more about your treatment options.

 This site is not intended to and does not provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual.
 Through this website and links to other websites, Brandon P. Donnelly, MD provides general information for educational purposes only.
 The content provided in this website and links, is not a substitute for medical care or treatment.
 You should not use this information in place of a consultation or the advice of your healthcare provider.
 Brandon P. Donnelly, MD is not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.